 Pinbone, pasta, karaoke, a walk-though wine store, a dance floor and the backing of the Merivale group – what the hell is Mr Liquor’s Dirty Italian Disco?
 The short answer is Sydney’s hippest, oddest and most irreverent restaurant serving some of the city’s best food.
 The long answer is an experience beginning with guests choosing a bottle of vino from a Franck Moreau-curated walk-in cool room so cold you’ll need to don a house parka, followed by excellent food by Mike Eggert and Jemma Whiteman, perhaps a green ragu pappardelle.
 Add cocktails, music and dancing.
 (Note: As this is a pop-up, word is it will close April 2018).

 If you’re going to wipe away your Moon Park memory tears, let it be with another piece of shrimp-brined fried chicken.
-Ben Sears, Ned Brookes and Eun Hee An’s latest venue retains a lot of what was great about its Redfern predecessor – an unpretentious and seamless blend of cuisine, a killer booze list and good vibe – but strips it back, making it
+Ben Sears, Ned Brookes and Eun Hee An’s latest venue retains a lot of what was great about its Redfern predecessor – an unpretentious and seamless blend of cuisine, a killer booze list and good vibe – but strips it back, making it less fine-dining, less Korean and more casual.
+We’d say this is sort of like a broadly East Asian mix of Bar Brose (RIP) and 10 William St.

 With a curtained entrance, timber furniture, carpeted floors and hand-carved Japanese cutlery and crockery – it’s the closest thing you’ll get to eating in the hip end of Tokyo without actually going there.
 Except for what’s on the plate.
 There are Japanese touches but it’s far too imaginative to be classified as just that.
 Where else would you find a dish of beef, dark chocolate, red miso and wine?